jfarelli/overlook-hotel/README.md

 ### How To Use: <a name="how"></a>

 * Logging in:
-    * Username will be the word customer followed by a number from 1-50 to pull up a user: `customer32`
+    * Username will be the word **customer** followed by a number from **1-50** to pull up a user: `customer32`
     * Password will be: `overlook2021`

 https://user-images.githubusercontent.com/97558758/183459893-a8584e29-e886-4d48-b319-d9088f8c2019.mov

 * Customer Display:
-    * The Customer is presented with a display that welcomes them and shows their total spent on room bookings.
+    * The Customer is presented with a display that welcomes them and shows their "Lifetime Booking Total".
     * The Customer is also presented with a message saying how many rooms they have in their booking history, and a display of all their past and future trips organized by date.

 https://user-images.githubusercontent.com/97558758/183460452-b2936622-6801-496e-a7f0-5ab9c1605c73.mov